TDLR Logo

 Rolling Plains Water Enhancement Project

 Each of the projects described above is permitted by TDLR, with each permit covering a period that can range up to four years in duration.
-The project sponsor, or contractor, is also required to keep current a Texas weather modification license, which is renewable annually.
+The project sponsor, or contractor, is also required to keep current a Texas weather modification license, which is renewed annually.